hplp/ai-hardware-project-6501-group4/README.md

 - Henan Zhao

 ## Project Title:
-(Enter your project title - be creative)
 - Accelerated Testing of Image Classification Task Based on Raspberry Pi 5

 ## Project Description:
-(Provide a short description of the problem you're addressing)
 - The image classification task was accelerated on Raspberry Pi with Waveshare Hailo-8 accelerators.
 - Comparing different models like MobileNet and ResNet, we show efficient AI reasoning on edge devices.